pralove/lamp/README.md

 # Depoly simple apache-php based web application in kubernetes with mysql as backend

+## Deploy php front end:

-## deploy simple php front end which takes input from the user and store it in the mysql database.
-You can also query the data from this front end.
+Run above "deploy-web.yml" file in kubernetes using the following command in kubernetes.
+This deploys simple php front end which takes input from the user and store it in the mysql database.
+You can also query the data you have supplied from this front end.

-$kubectl create -f deploy-web.yml
+* $kubectl create -f deploy-web.yml

 Deployment using Docker file
 Create a Dockerfile